 Sunset at Siquijor

 2. From the beach/coast: of course, from all along the coast of San Juan you have many opportunities to watch the sunset.
-Here are some recommendations within those we’ve been trying :
+Here are some of the ones we’ve tried and would recommend:

-• Paliton Beach: the most lively area, especially at this time, as more people come and take the opportunity to buy a drink at its little stalls.
+• Paliton Beach: the liveliest area, especially at this time, as more people come and take the opportunity to buy a drink at its little stalls.

 • Coral Cay, The Bruce, White Villas (or similar): at this end of San Juan there’s always tranquillity and the bars of these two hotels are ideal.
 The photo below is from this point.

-• Don Juan Bar, RumBar (or similar): the whole coast heading south of Siquijor has little bars like the ones we mention, with tables on the beach.
+• Don Juan Bar, RumBar (or similar): all along the coast south of Siquijor town, you’ll find little bars like the ones we’ve mentioned, with tables on the beach.

 • Belle’s Beach Bar: one of our favourite places to eat in Siquijor; it’s on a small cliff and the cocktails are tasty, in addition to having good Wi-Fi.

-• Tubod Beach: the beach, in our opinion, the prettiest in the area and you already know it has a good reef.
+• Tubod Beach: in our opinion, the prettiest beach in the area, and you already know it has a good reef.

 Don’t worry; we mark them all on the Siquijor map at the end of this guide so you don’t get lost.